The Gambling Law Review: India

 Legal and regulatory framework

 The Supreme Court of India in BR Enterprises v.
-State of UP 18 has held that a lottery is a game of chance and is not a business or trade; rather, it is in the nature of res extra commercium.
-The Supreme Court also held, while interpreting Section 5 of the Lotteries Act 1998,19 that a state could not exclude other states from its own lottery.
+State of UP16 has held that a lottery is a game of chance and is not a business or trade; rather, it is in the nature of res extra commercium.
+The Supreme Court also held, while interpreting Section 5 of the Lotteries Act 1998,17 that a state could not exclude other states from its own lottery.
 Either the state had to declare itself as a lottery-free zone or permit lotteries from other states.
 In a subsequent judgment, in All Kerala Online Lottery Dealers Associations v.
-State of Kerala,20 the court distinguished from the principle of the earlier judgment (the BR Enterprises case) and held that paper lotteries and online lotteries fell in different classes.
+State of Kerala,18 the court distinguished from the principle of the earlier judgment (the BR Enterprises case) and held that paper lotteries and online lotteries fell in different classes.
 Therefore, a state would be permitted to ban online lotteries and allow paper lotteries or vice versa, without violating the provisions of Section 5 of the Lotteries Act 1998.

 Horse racing and betting on horse racing is permitted in licensed premises.
 Licenses have been issued to Indian turf clubs.
+In 2021, the turf clubs in Mumbai, Pune, Bangalore, Hyderabad and Kolkata were provided with approvals to conduct and operate 'online betting or wagering' on horse races within their states.

 In News Television India Ltd v.
-Ashok Waghmare,21 the Bombay High court held that prize competitions do not include skill games, and even popular TV quiz shows like Kaun Banega Crorepati (a version of Who Wants to be a Millionaire?) are excluded from its ambit.
+Ashok Waghmare,19 the Bombay High court held that prize competitions do not include skill games, and even popular TV quiz shows like Kaun Banega Crorepati (a version of Who Wants to be a Millionaire?) are excluded from its ambit.

 The Supreme Court had directed the Law Commission of India to consider whether betting on sports can be regulated in India.